Thousands of independent-living homes to be built across the UK

 Care and Support Minister Norman Lamb recently announced that plans to build accommodation to help older people live independently for as long as possible have been given the go-ahead.

 This new supported housing is designed to specifically meet the needs of those who face long-term physical challenges that affect their daily lives.
-Possible features of these homes include accessible showers, few stairs, storage space that is placed at a reachable height for those who use wheelchairs and handrails in places where there is the potential for falls.
+Possible features of these homes include accessible showers and baths, few stairs, storage space that is placed at a reachable height for those who use wheelchairs and handrails in places where there is the potential for falls.

 As part of the announcement, Norman Lamb acknowledged that most people want to live independently in their own homes and that "more of us will need housing that supports us to do that" as our ageing population continues to get bigger.
 In light of this, the Department of Health has now allocated funding to various local authorities that will be spent on the construction of 3,544 new independent-living homes.